aplf/sdk2tree/README.md

         /k2trie

-All implementations are provided with working **Makefile** scripts easily compile and execute as needed.
+All implementations are provided with working **Makefile** scripts to easily compile and execute as needed.